Lorenzo Tomatis: Later career

 Upon retirement from IARC/WHO, he served as scientific director of the Institute of Child Health “Burlo Garofolo” in Trieste, Italy, from 1996 to 1999.

 Later in 1999, Tomatis joined the National Institute of Environmental Health Sciences (NIEHS) in North Carolina.
-Under the International Scholar Program, Tomatis worked at NIEHS for six summers. on 21 September 2007 Tomatis became Chairman of the Scientific Committee of the ISDE - International Society of Doctors for the Environment (Arezzo, Italy).
+Under the International Scholar Program, Tomatis worked at NIEHS for six summers.
+Tomatis became Chairman of the Scientific Committee of the ISDE - International Society of Doctors for the Environment (Arezzo, Italy).
 His vast experience and expertise in this field prompted him to take politically courageous positions on certain topics, as on waste incineration: "It is dubious that new generations may forgive us for this environmental suicide."

 Tomatis was fluent in Italian, French, English, and German.

+He died on 21 September 2007 in Lyon.

 As of 2013, he is survived by his wife, Delia, in Trieste; and their son, Paolo, who lives and works between Switzerland and Italy.
 (The primary source for this section is Reference #1.)